 National Nanny Nights Out: November 7 – 9th, 2014

-Watch this space, and subscribe to the email newsletter, for updates on local nanny events!
+Watch this space, and (especially) subscribe to the email newsletter, for updates on local nanny events!

 As of 2011, BANSG organizes the occasional nanny event but is now primarily a clearinghouse of information for MA nannies and an informational and networking resource through the twice-monthly email newsletter.
 Meet other nannies in your community for playdates or after-work get-togethers!
 Find out about other local nanny groups and their activities!
 Receive notice of free and low-cost local workshops for professional development, local nanny events, and national nanny conferences!
 Find out about helpful online resources for nannies, many offered by career nannies!
 Email j a n s t c l a i r at a o l dot c o m.

 Begun by 2 nannies in 2000 with monthly social/educational events, and after working with MAPN to create the Nannypalooza Boston 2010 conference, BANSG has now passed the torch to MAPN (Mass.
 Alliance of Professional Nannies ) and other local nanny groups for hosting regular nanny events in the Greater Boston area.
-The BANSG email newsletter is a great way to keep updated on these and other nanny events in MA, and for info about other nanny groups.
+The BANSG email newsletter is a great way to keep updated on nanny events in MA, and for info about other nanny groups.

 ******CHECK OUT OUR NANNY CONFERENCE PAGE for information about our final big event!
 NANNYPALOOZA BOSTON was SEPT.
 19, 2010!
 What a great way to celebrate the 10th anniversary of BANSG!